Skip to main content

 A few more functions to go!

-First, let's write a scheduled job to dispatch orders that have been paid for.
+First, let's write a workflow to dispatch orders that have been paid for.
 This function is responsible for the "progress bar" you see for paid orders on the live demo page.
-Every second, it updates the progress of every outstanding paid order, then dispatches order that are fully progressed.
+Every second, it updates the progress of a paid order, then dispatches the order if it is fully progressed.

 @DBOS.transaction()